haskell-perf/graphs/RESULTS_TIME.md

 SUMMARY:

+ * Fgl (Data.Graph.Inductive.Tree) was the fastest 3 times
+ * Hash-Graph (Data.HashGraph.Strict) was the fastest 1 times
-There was 5 ex-aequo
+There was 1 ex-aequo

 ABSTRACT:

- * Hash-Graph (Data.HashGraph.Strict) was 23.02 times faster than Alga (Algebra.Graph)
+ * Hash-Graph (Data.HashGraph.Strict) was 22.38 times faster than Alga (Algebra.Graph)
- * Fgl (Data.Graph.Inductive.Tree) was 20.31 times faster than Alga (Algebra.Graph)
+ * Fgl (Data.Graph.Inductive.Tree) was 21.50 times faster than Alga (Algebra.Graph)
- * Fgl (Data.Graph.Inductive.PatriciaTree) was 13.73 times faster than Alga (Algebra.Graph)
+ * Fgl (Data.Graph.Inductive.PatriciaTree) was 13.52 times faster than Alga (Algebra.Graph)

 ## edgeList
 ### Mesh